Is cocaine a thing of the past? Not quite.

 It’s not uncommon for the drug to appear at parties or social functions and millions seek treatment for dependence upon the substance every year.

 The risks of cocaine abuse cannot be overstated.
 Some users die the very first time they try cocaine, and even long-term users who think they know what they’re doing can overdose at any time.
-Furthermore, getting cocaine often requires a person to put himself or herself in dangerous situations and could also lead to trouble with the law, issues that could lead to loss of freedom or loss of life.
+Furthermore, getting cocaine often requires a person to put himself or herself in dangerous situations and could also lead to trouble with the law, issues that could lead to a loss of freedom or loss of life.

 Perhaps the biggest risk of all is the risk of developing a cocaine dependence.
 Cocaine is highly addictive, especially when smoked in crack form, and anyone struggling with both cravings for the drug and a physical dependence will require treatment to stop using the drug.
 If someone you love is struggling with a cocaine addiction, it’s not an issue to ignore.
 Contact us at Black Bear Lodge to find out how we can help.